-A wounded animal is an animal that has been hit by bullet or arrow and a single drop of blood has been found.
-Should you wound an animal, you and your guide will cease hunting, and will spend the next 24 hours looking for that wounded animal.
-If you are unable to find this wounded animal, you may continue to hunt.
+A wounded animal is an animal that a bullet or arrow has hit, and a single drop of blood has been found.
+Should you wound an animal, you and your guide will cease hunting and will spend the next 24 hours looking for that wounded animal.
+If you cannot find this wounded animal, you may continue to hunt.

-If a 2nd animal is wounded, this will be the end of the hunt.
+If a 2nd animal is wounded, this will end the hunt.
 You will spend the remainder of your hunt looking for both wounded animals until the end of your hunt, or until you depart.
-This policy applies to any species animal we are hunting.
+This policy applies to any species of animal we are hunting.

-Gun policy: Guns need to have a clear chamber at all times (including vehicle travel).
+Gun policy: Guns must always have a clear chamber (including vehicle travel).
 Your guide will let you know when to chamber your weapon in the field.